HEU’s Provincial Executive (P.E.) is elected by delegates every two years during the union’s biennial convention.

 The P.E. is responsible for implementing the goals and policies set by the union’s membership, and guiding the work of the union between conventions.

-The 21-member Provincial Executive includes two full-time elected officers – the president and the financial secretary – as well as three vice-presidents, a senior trustee, a senior trustee elect (four-year term), an additional trustee, and 12 regional vice-presidents.
+The 22-member Provincial Executive includes two full-time elected officers – the president and the financial secretary – as well as three vice-presidents, a senior trustee, a senior trustee elect (four-year term), an additional trustee, and 13 regional vice-presidents.

 HEU’s top administrative staff person – the secretary-business manager – is also a member of the P.E. and is the union’s main spokesperson.
 The secretary-business manager is also the chief negotiator for the Facilities Bargaining Association (FBA).
 The P.E.’s recommendation for this position is subject to delegate ratification at convention.

-An HEU member since 1988, Ken has served seven terms on the P.E. – including two terms as president.
-He has also served as 1st and 3rd vice presidents and as regional vice-president.
-Ken represented the union as an officer of the B.C.
-Federation of Labour and a member of CUPE’s National Executive Board and CUPE’s national environment committee.
-Ken served on the FBA bargaining committee, and HEU’s environment, anti-privatization, patient care technical, and trades and maintenance subcommittees.
-He has held many positions on his local executive, including chair, chief shop steward and secretary-treasurer.
+An HEU member since 1998, Ken has served eight terms on the P.E., including two as president.
+Ken represented HEU as a BCFL officer, and as a member of CUPE’s NEB and its environment committee.
+He’s served on the FBA bargaining committee, several HEU committees, and has held many positions at his local, including chair and chief shop steward.

-Betty Valenzuela, Senior trustee-elect, Health records clerk, Vancouver General
+Betty Valenzuela, senior trustee, health records clerk, Vancouver General

 REGIONAL VICE-PRESIDENTS – FRASER